ucb-bar/hammer/doc/Hammer-Use/Hammer-APIs.rst

    :caption: ASAP7 default power straps setting
 ..

-The default keys for all hammer configs are defined in https://github.com/ucb-bar/hammer/blob/master/hammer/config/defaults.yml, which contains detailed comments on what each key does.
+The default keys for all hammer configs are defined in the `defaults.yml <https://github.com/ucb-bar/hammer/blob/master/hammer/config/defaults.yml>`__, which contains detailed comments on what each key does.
 Here is the default setting and parameter descriptions for power strap generation.

 .. literalinclude:: ../../hammer/config/defaults.yml
    :language: yaml
    :linenos:
-   :lines: 560-598
+   :lines: 570-604
    :caption: Hammer global default power straps setting ..

 The currently supported API supports power strap generation by tracks, which auto-calculates power strap width, spacing, set-to-set distance, and offsets based on basic DRC rules specified in the technology Stackup object.

 The technology Stackup information (“stackups”) can be found in the <tech>.tech.json file under the tech plugin directory.
-The “stackups” usually are located near the end of the <tech>.tech.json file.
-An example from asap7 (https://github.com/ucb-bar/hammer/blob/master/hammer/technology/asap7/asap7.tech.json) is as follows:
+The “stackups” usually are located near the end of the <tech> ``.tech.json`` file.
+An example from `asap7 <(https://github.com/ucb-bar/hammer/blob/master/hammer/technology/asap7/asap7.tech.json>`__ is as follows:

 .. literalinclude:: ../../hammer/technology/asap7/asap7.tech.json
    :language: json